bruno-chavez/ancestorquotes/README.md

    bruno-chavez

 COMMANDS:
-     help, h  Shows a list of commands or help for one command
+     persistent, p  makes the app execute itself on a regular basis help, h        Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help
    --version, -v  print the version
 ```

 persistent: it allows `ancestorquotes` to run every x amount of minutes where x is a number between 0 and 59

 ```